Five steps towards a greener office

 Waste – and, in particular, plastic – has become a huge problem for offices and households alike.

 Ensure that you have a clearly-marked recycling and general-waste bin so that there’s no confusion as to what can be recycled and what can’t.
-You can find out here what can and can’t be recycled in your area, as it differs from district to district.

 You’d be surprised how much recyclable waste gets chucked in the general-waste bin and vice-versa, as people are unaware of what can and cannot be recycled.

 Not only is it important to recycle your own paper waste, it’s also a great idea to invest in recycled paper for your office printers.
 Not sure where to find it?
 There are various companies who specialise in ethical office supplies, so do a little research and find out which company suits you.
 Buying from local companies is also greener, cutting down on transportation!

 Of course, it’s best of all to try and cut down completely on the amount of printing in the office.
 Most things can be sent and viewed online, so try and challenge yourself and your colleagues to cut out as much printing as possible.